jwtowner/lug/README.md

 ---
 - parser error recovery (WIP)
 - POSIX BRE character classes
-- restore semantic actions when calling memoized lr rule, not in opcode::ret
-- fix some left-recursive edge cases with trailing predicates that fail to execute properly
 - intermediate accept should ensure back-tracking is no longer possible, possibly investigate using progressive tabling and dynamic analysis
+- optimization: better detection left-recursive rule calls
+- optimization: do not create attribute variable frames if a rule does not use the attribute binding operator
-- tail recursion optimization of rules
+- optimization: tail recursion
-- rule inlining optimization
+- optimization: inlining
-- additional instructions for optimizations
+- optimization: additional instructions
 - more samples, testing, and bug fixing
 - increase compiler warning level and fix issues
 - add documentation